YonatanReuvenIsraeli/Windows-To-Go-Creation-Tool/README.md

 - **Windows 11 Arm64** Home, Home Single Language and Pro.

 ## BIOS Compatibility
+- x86/x64 Windows installations have the option to support Legacy BIOS, UEFI or both.
+- Arm64 Windows installation support UEFI only.
 - x86/x64 Windows To Go installations support both legacy BIOS and UEFI.
 - Arm64 Windows To Go installations support UEFI only.